 The Nevada GAIN Program

 The Nevada GAIN Program is a one-year development and networking program made possible through the efforts of Executive Vice President and Provost Jeff Thompson.
-This ongoing supportive program was built off the success of the original, NSF-IGE funded, program known as the NSF GAIN (Graduate Acceleration through Innovation and Networking) Scholars program.
+This ongoing supportive program was built on the success of the original, NSF-IGE funded, program known as the NSF GAIN (Graduate Acceleration through Innovation and Networking) Scholars program.
 The NSF program began in the summer of 2021 and followed a cohort of doctoral students through their first two years of graduate school while providing students with skill-building workshops, professional development and mentoring support.

 Support Nevada GAIN